 The Eugene S. Farley Library, named in honor of the first president of Wilkes University, is located on the corner of South Franklin and West South Streets.
-It is one of the largest resource libraries in the region, with more than 200,000 volumes of books and bound journals, 7,000 electronic books, over 430 journals and newspaper subscriptions; 45,000 full text online journals, microforms, instructional audio-video materials, and a growing collection of classic films on DVD.
+It is one of the largest resource libraries in the region, with more than 175,000 volumes of books and bound journals, 11,000 electronic books, over 60 journals and newspaper subscriptions, 75,000 full text online journals, microforms, instructional audio-video materials, and a growing collection of classic films on DVD.

 The library has fine collections in English and American literature, history, the sciences, and mathematics, and sizable collections in other academic disciplines reflected in the University curriculum.

 Also housed in the library are the University Archives, four special collections, rooms, and a SMART classroom.
-Campus-based students have access to 68 desktop computers and 18 wireless laptops and forty iPads that can be used anywhere within the library's wireless environment.
-Farley Library is home to the newly constructed Alden Learning Commons, a technology rich learning environment that has four enclosed group study rooms, twenty open group study areas that can accommodate groups of one to six students, the University Writing Center, the University Teaching Commons, and the Information Technology Computer Clinic and Help Desk.
-The library also offers limited private office study space for graduate students.
+Students have access to 82 desktop computers, thirty wireless laptops and forty iPads that can be used anywhere within the libraries wireless environment.
+Farley Library is home to the Alden Learning Commons, a technology rich learning environment that has four enclosed group study rooms, twenty open group study areas that can accommodate groups of one to six students, the University Writing Center, and the Information Technology Computer Clinic and Help Desk.

-The Library's hours during the academic year are from 8:00 am to 12:00 midnight, Monday through Thursday, 8:00 am to 5:00 pm on Friday, 11:00 am - 6:00 pm on Saturday, and 11:00 am to 12:00 midnight on Sunday (all Eastern time).
+Library hours during the academic year are from 8:00 am to 12:00 midnight, Monday through Thursday, 8:00 am to 5:00 pm on Friday, 11:00 am - 6:00 pm on Saturday, and 11:00 am to 12:00 midnight on Sunday.
 The Alden Learning Commons is opened on a 24/7 basis and is accessible to faculty and students via an University ID swipe card system.
 Patrons can get research help via SMS text message from any mobile phone via the library's Text A Librarian reference service.
-Summer sessions and Holiday hours, as well as any changes to the regular library schedule, are posted at the library entrance and on the library Web site.
+Summer sessions and holiday hours, as well as any changes to the regular library schedule, are posted at the library entrance and on the library Web site.
 Library services are available online 24/7 at www.wilkes.edu/library.